-The ABA (Accrediting Bodies Association for Workplace Transport) have announced important changes to machine groupings that will take effect from 19 January 2026.
-These updates will impact several categories, removing weight restrictions, merging categories, and introducing new classifications.
+The ABA (Accrediting Bodies Association for Workplace Transport), an established accrediting body founded to set and uphold standards in workplace transport training, has announced important changes to machine groupings that will take effect from 19 January 2026.
+As part of the ABA’s ongoing commitment to maintaining high safety standards through its accrediting bodies scheme, these updates will impact several categories, removing weight restrictions, merging categories, and introducing new classifications.
+ABA accreditation is widely recognised as a mark of quality, reflecting the ABA’s long-standing dedication to safety and competence in the industry.
 Below is a breakdown of the changes you need to be aware of.

 The D2 category will merge into D1, meaning there will now be no height restriction on D1 Reach Trucks.